fmager/real-time/m2_concurrency/s0_data_parallelism.md

 # 2️⃣ Data Parallelism
+Now let's get into working with parallelism, I won't start from basic to advanced, but from easiest to most difficult to use.
+The absolute easiest to use, in Rust at least, is data parallelism.
+[Data parallelism](https://en.wikipedia.org/wiki/Data_parallelism) partitions the data into segments for each thread.
+The way we are going to look at it in Rust is very simple as it is a trivial extension of the idiomatic way of writing Rust, as in so trivial you need to import a library and prefix your iterator with ```par_```.
+The library will take care of the rest for you.
+However, as we'll see later, this isn't necessarily the fastest, but if we think about the amount of parallelism available in our system and the nature of our data, we can do something very very simple and easy to make data parallelism the fastest of the easy methods of parallelism.
+Using data parallelism requires that either there is no overlap between your data elements, or that you make your input read-only and each thread can output to its own segment of an output collection.

 The next sections will be heavily inspired by the book "Programming Rust"'s multiple implementations of [Mandelbrot](https://github.com/ProgrammingRust/mandelbrot/) image generation.
 If you don't know about the Mandelbrot image, you can see what that's all about